 Who else can perform cosmetic surgery?
 Well, believe it or not, dentists and oral surgeons (dentists who complete a residency on surgical treatment of the jaws and sometimes facial fractures) have been performing cosmetic surgery as well.
 Some have been performing facial cosmetic surgery including facelifts, and even non-facial surgery such as liposuction, breast augmentation and tummy tucks!
 This has been a particularly controversial area and has even resulted in legislation (i.e. California) called “scope of practice laws”.

 In New York State, I am not aware of any laws that prevent a person holding a medical license (dentists hold a license in dental medicine, not the same thing) from performing a certain procedure.
 Although I am certain this has never been attempted (at least I hope not) if a dermatologist wanted to perform a triple bypass cardiac surgery in their office based surgical facility (which as of 2009 must be accredited), there is no law to stop them.
 The reality is that it would be impossible to do such a thing for logistical reasons and no sane individual would ever permit themselves to receive a cardiac bypass in such an office facility by a dermatologist.
 So then what would stop a dermatologist from performing a cardiac bypass?
 Simple.
 The only place they can perform such surgery, the only facility that would have all the necessary equipment and personnel to do so is a hospital.
-No hospital that I am aware of would grant "hospital privileges" to a dermatologist to perform such surgery.
+No hospital that I am aware of would grant “hospital privileges” to a dermatologist to perform such surgery.
 What is my point here?
 As a plastic surgeon, I can perform a multitude of cosmetic surgical procedures in my accredited office based surgical facility.
 I can also obtain (and do currently have) privileges to perform ALL THE COSMETIC SURGICAL PROCEDURES THAT I DO IN MY OFFICE IN SEVERAL AREA HOSPITALS AND AMBULATORY SURGICAL FACILITIES.
 What is the significance of this?
 First, there is another implication of competency if I have privileges to perform a procedure in a hospital as in my office because no hospital will grant privileges to someone to do a procedure if they have not demonstrated competency.
 Secondly, and this is very important, if there is a complication or a problem necessitating hospitalization after surgery, I have the required hospital privileges to treat that complication and operate again as needed while the patient is hospitalized.
 I have sincere doubts that a dentist or an oral surgeon will be able to do this.
-An oral surgeon may have hospital privileges but hospital privileges in the operating room are always defined as a detailed list of specific procedures that the surgeon is approved to perform.
+An oral surgeon may have hospital privileges top admit a patient to a particular hospital, but hospital privileges in the operating room are in addition to admitting privileges and are always defined as a detailed list of specific procedures that the surgeon is approved to perform.
 Cosmetic surgical procedures are generally not on that list for a dentist or oral surgeon.

 That brings me back to the original question: so how do you know if your surgeon is a plastic surgeon?